The Deposition (Michelangelo): Composition

 The composition of this work has caused controversy and debate since its creation.
 Art historians have argued back and forth about what scene or scenes are being presented as well as the true identity of the hooded figure encapsulating the scene.
 Though it is regarded as a Pietà out of tradition, there is substantial evidence that suggests that this work could either be a deposition, a Pietà, an entombment, or perhaps a scene that depicts all three.
 The only way to truly know which scene or scenes are being depicted lies within the identity of the hooded figure.

 The identities of the other three figures in this work are relatively clear.
 The body of Christ just after his crucifixion in the middle, being assisted by a distraught Virgin Mary to his left and a cold and distant Mary Magdalene to his right.
 All three of the known figures are in some way helped by the hooded figure in supporting Christ's body.
 The hooded figure can be one of two people or even both.
 Historians argue that the figure can either be Joseph of Arimathea or Nicodemus, the latter of which is most generally accepted.
-Conventionally speaking, Joseph of Arimathea is usually shown with a beard and broods over Christ's head, just like the figure in this here.
+Conventionally speaking, Joseph of Arimathea is usually shown with a beard and broods over Christ's head, in the same manner as the depicted figure.
 On the other hand, this figure could be Nicodemus who is typically shown with some type of head covering, which would be the hood in this case.
 Both Joseph and Nicodemus had significant roles in Christ's final days and the subsequent actions after his death.
 Joseph gave up his tomb for Christ to use and he helped remove Christ's body from the cross.
 Nicodemus moreover, had a conversation with Christ about how one could be born again and obtain eternal life.
 From that conversation on, Nicodemus became involved with Christ and also aided Joseph of Arimathea in Christ's deposition.
 Since both Joseph and Nicodemus were involved in the deposition, there is a strong argument that that is the scene being shown, so much so that to some, this work is known as The Deposition.
 Christ's serpentine-shaped body sulks heavily in the arms of his loved ones as if he were in the process of descending from the cross straight into his mother's arms.
 The pained expression on the Virgin's face would resemble the look on her face upon first seeing her dead child with surrounding figures being there to support her.